 Prior to his position at FX, Bob was Vice President, Daytime Programs for The Family Channel, where he was responsible for five hours of daily programming, including the family-oriented game shows Shop 'Til You Drop, Shopping Spree, Small Talk, Wait 'Til You Have Kids and Family Challenge, and was executive in charge of Home & Family, a two-hour daily live talk show which he helped develop.
 He also EP'd the network's daytime preview special.

-Bob was Director of Programming for the launch of Game Show Network, where he created live original interactive programs and supervised all production, including a morning and late-night talk show and a prime-time phone-based game, Decades.
+Bob was Director of Programming for the launch of Game Show Network, where he created live original interactive programs and supervised all production, including a morning and late-night talk show and a prime-time interactive game, Decades.
 Previously, he was VP, Development for Mark Goodson Productions, where he established WGN's weekly lottery game show, Illinois Instant Riches, which aired nationwide.

 Bob served as supervising producer on the primetime special, The Nova Quiz, which kicked off the science series' 20th season on PBS; he also co-created PBS's first prime-time quiz show, Think Twice.
 Bob worked as development executive for Disney's Buena Vista Productions, following a stint as Director of Daytime Development for ABC, where he oversaw numerous pilots and was in charge of two daytime series, Home and Match Game.